OrianaVenture/VentureValheim/MutedSails/README.md

 ## Installation

-This mod is client side and has no configuration options.
+This mod is client side and changes made to the configurations will only affect your client.
+Live updates to the configs will take immediate effect.
 Must have Jotunn installed for this mod to work.

 ## Changelog

+### 0.1.1

+* Added configurations and a hotkey to toggle sail transparency live (Default Y)

 ### 0.1.0